cbshiles/KALX-libfms/doc/ftap/ftap.md

 -----------

 -   The classical definition of arbitrage is unrealistic
-    -   Traders need to know how much they will make up front
+    -   Traders want to make money on the initial position
-    -   And the reserves required to put on the position
+    -   and minimize the capital required to do that
 -   Specifying a real-world measure is irrelevant
     -   It gets immediately discarded anyway
     -   Measuring risk is the important problem
 -   Discounted prices are martingales
-    -   But cash flows involved with owning an instrument are treated ad hoc
+    -   But only if cash flows are ignored
 -   Conditional expectation is too technical
-    -   It can be replaced by a much simpler concept
+    -   It can be replaced by a simpler concept

 A Simpler Approach
 ------------------